 Process variable is activities to change the input into a product which determine the business performance.
 The categories in this dimension are technical ability/production, managerial ability, governance and service ability, and ability to do business.
 Technical ability/production ability and managerial ability is a direct process or the factor that directly influence the business performance.
 Technical ability consists of worker's ability factor and production capacity, whereas managerial ability consists of business system and business policy.
 This category is influenced by availability of resources in process dimension, whereas, the managerial ability is influenced by the availability of resources and market in process dimension.
-On the other hand, governance ability and service delivery ability and ability to do business performance of a company.
-Governance and service delivery ability consist of ability to innovate and to identify opportunities.
-Governance and service delivery ability are influenced by the availability of resources and market in process and market in process dimension and service delivery ability are influenced by the availability of resources and service delivery ability consists of ability to do business consists of ability to innovate and to identify opportunities.
-Governance and service delivery ability are influenced by the availability of resources and market in process dimension.
+On the other hand, governance ability and service delivery ability and ability to do business are indirect process, because these two categories can indirectly influence business performance of a company.
+Governance and service delivery ability consist of legal and administrative ability, whereas, ability to do business consists of ability to innovate and to identify opportunities.
+Governance and service delivery ability are influenced by the availability of resources.
+However, the ability to do business is influenced by availability of resources and market in process dimension.

-6 Finally, there was performance variable, the measurement of company's performance, which consists of internal performance, external performance, business sustainability and business growth.
-Internal performance category and external performance category are the indirect benchmark 6 performance.
+Finally, there was performance variable, the measurement of company"s performance, which consists of internal performance, external performance, business sustainability and business growth.
+Internal performance category and external performance category are the indirect benchmark of performance.
 Internal performance consists of productivity and quality, whereas external category consists of market performance and social performance.
 Both internal and external performances are influenced by all categories in process dimension.
 Meanwhile, external performance category also influenced by internal performance.
 The third category is the sustainability and the growth of business which consists of financial and increase of business scale.
 This category is influenced by internal and external category

-6 he first moderating variable consists of government policy category and infrastructure.
+The first moderating variable consists of government policy category and infrastructure.
 Government policy, availability and condition of infrastructure can increase the effectiveness and efficiency of factors in other input dimension toward the micro, small and medium enterprises production process.
 This category consists of legal policy, economic policy, socio-cultural policy, and infrastructure.